-The spirit of the entire Gurbani is to make the “filthy” mind (i.e., sense-bent mind…) to trace its steps back to its unsurpassed “Beauty” by applying the make-up or embellishment of the Divine Wisdom or Virtues through the Shabad-Vichaar!
+The spirit of the entire Gurbani is to make the ‘filthy’ mind (i.e., sense-bent mind impacted with Bikaar: lust, anger, greed, etc….) trace its steps back to its unsurpassed ‘Beauty’ by applying the make-up or embellishment of the Divine Wisdom or Virtues through the Shabad-Vichaar or churning the Gurbani!

-Accordingly, the Gurbani edict is: There is nothing more Beautiful then the Heart in which the Supreme Consciousness abides.
+Accordingly, the Gurbani edict is: There is nothing more Beautiful then the Heart with Intact (Saabat-ਸਾਬਤ) Consciousness.

 - ਹਰਿ ਕਾ ਨਾਮੁ ਜਨ ਕਾ ਰੂਪ ਰੰਗੁ ॥: Hari Naam is the Beauty and Delight of Jan (Gurmukh, Daas, Bhagat…). (sggs 264).